DiSSCo UK FAQs

 DiSSCo UK will usually take 2D images that include object labels – it is likely that more data will be released from these label images using technologies such as Optical Character Recognition.

-What will the approach to working with different Collections Management Systems be?
+What is DiSSCo UK’s approach to working with different Collections Management Systems?

-We are aware that there will be a variety of CMS and databases in use across the community - DiSSCo UK’s approach to data mobilisation will be system-agnostic as far as possible, using community data standards and tools such as GBIF’s Integrated Publishing Toolkit to enable consistent data release.
+We are aware that there are a variety of CMS and databases in use across the community.
+We will be creating a centralised data storage and publishing infrastructure that will integrate with the different systems used across UK collections.
+DiSSCo UK’s approach to data mobilisation will be system-agnostic as far as possible, using community data standards and tools such as GBIF’s Integrated Publishing Toolkit to enable consistent data release.

 Will DiSSCo UK capture genetic data?